churichard/notabase/README.md

 ## Principles

-Notabase has a few principles that differentiates it from other knowledge bases.
+Notabase has a few principles that differentiates it from other knowledge bases. **These are still a work-in-progress.**

 ### 1. Open-source.